seppo0010/pcitrw/03-databases/01-consistency.md

 * Any data that is written, will be stored and available when reading afterwards.
 No sheet can be lost or ignored.

-We can say instead it is eventually consistent if we loose the immediacy of the availability of written data.
+We can say instead it is eventually consistent if we loosen the immediacy of the availability of written data.
 For example, if we have different offices where the events can be registered, a birth that is written in one may not be known in the other office until they eventually sync up.
 This must happen at some point, but its frequency can be arbitrarily set.